Walkers on a raised coastal path beside saltmarsh and tidal water on the Norfolk Coast Path, with soft winter light and misty horizons.

 Tidal Trails, Big Skies, and a Slow Journey Along England’s Eastern Shoreline

-The Norfolk Coast Path is an 84-mile (135 km) National Trail running from Hunstanton to Hopton-on-Sea, tracing the shoreline through the Norfolk Coast National Landscape.
-Perfect for self-guided walking holidays and coastal outdoor adventures, it links fishing villages, nature reserves, and vast sandy beaches with gentle, well-marked walking.
-From Wells-next-the-Sea and Blakeney to Cromer and Sea Palling, every stage brings wind-swept dunes, tidal creeks, pine woods, and seabird-filled skies.
+The Norfolk Coast Path is an 84-mile (135 km) National Trail running from Hunstanton to Hopton-on-Sea, tracing tidal creeks, pinewoods, beaches, and dunes through the Norfolk Coast National Landscape.
+Perfect for walking holidays and outdoor adventures, it links fishing villages, wildlife reserves, and classic seaside towns with easy, well-marked coastal walking.

 Trail Overview